stefanos50/REGEN/README.md

 ## Demonstration

-The following demos illustrate the framework performing `GTAV → Cityscapes` with an RTX 4090 and `CARLA → KITTI` with an RTX 4070 Super and a 20 fps cap of the simulator in synchronous mode.
-Videos may require some time to load.
+The following demos illustrate the framework performing `GTAV → Cityscapes` at 1280x720 (maximum game settings) and `CARLA → KITTI` at `960x540` with a 20 fps cap of the simulator in synchronous mode.
+Both are running in a system with a mid-range GPU, `RTX 4070 super 12GB` an `Intel I7 13700KF` CPU and `32GB DDR4` system memory.
+With high-end models such as `RTX 4090 24GB` (used in the paper) and  `RTX 5090 32GB` the achievable FPS are significantly higher.

 <p align="center">
   <img src="./demos/demo_gta.gif" width="45%" />